-Today, the many lechoneros and restaurants in Cebu serve a variety of lechon dishes, including lechon paksiw, humba lechon, and even “pritchon” – lechon that’s fried after it’s been slow-roasted for a couple hours.
+Today, the many lechoneros and restaurants in Cebu serve a variety of lechon dishes, including lechon paksiw, humba lechon, and even “pritchon” – lechon that’s fried after it’s been slow-roasted for a couple of hours.
 If you want to sample authentic Cebuano lechon, it’s easy enough to get to Cebu when you’re coming from Metro Manila.
 In fact, Cebu is one of the flagship destinations that Philippines Airlines flies to multiple times every day.
 It’s the easiest way for foreign travelers to get there from Manila via a one-hour flight.
 Yes, it’s that easy!

 When you’re done stuffing yourself silly, consider hiking to Cebu’s Osmena Peak.
 Here on Love Eat Wander, we can tell you that the climb to Osmena Peak, Cebu’s highest point, is a difficult trek that’s well worth every step even if just for the view.
 There’s nothing like its crisp mountain air and breathtaking views of Cebu after a good serving of local lechon.

 Thank you for dropping by!

 Do you have a favorite restaurant that you wanna be featured in our blog?
 Send us a message!